Some really great info has been coming out in the last couple days about Star…

 Just like the version on the East Coast, Disneyland’s version of Star Wars: Rise of the Resistance is using boarding groups and the virtual queue, at least in the early stages of this new attraction.
-Now starting January 17, 2020, the long-anticipated attraction is finally open and Disneyland goers can hardly wait to ride it!
+Now starting April 30, 2021, the long-anticipated wait for the reopening of this attraction is finally here and Disneyland goers can hardly wait to ride it!

-This is different than most attractions in Disneyland in that at the beginning there will be no walk-on queue and no FastPass/MaxPass queue either.
+This is different than most attractions in Disneyland in that at the there will is no walk-on queue and no FastPass/MaxPass queue either.
 That means if you don’t get a boarding pass, you won’t get to ride Rise of the Resistance that day.

 In this post, we’ll give you the latest info for Rise of the Resistance in Disneyland and any tips that will help you on your visit.
 We’ll explain how the boarding groups work, how to ride Rise of the Resistance in Disneyland, what the crowds have been like in Disneyland so far, our predictions for future crowds and how early you need to get to the park.